websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/data-frameworks/implementing-an-item-selector.md

 ### Use the Deployed Sample Widget

-The example module adds a new widget ("Item Selector Example") to
+The example module adds a new widget ("Item Selector Example") to demonstrate a basic item selector.
+Perform the following steps to deploy this module to a Liferay Docker image:

 1. Open your browser to `https://localhost:8080`.